-This church completed in 1910 near Ancient Horti Sallustiani is regarded as the finest example of the Romanesque revival in Rome.
+This church which was completed in 1910 near Horti Sallustiani is regarded as the finest example of the Romanesque revival in Rome.
 It would have gained from being placed in a small square, rather than on a very busy road.
 It serves as parish church for a large area between Via XX Settembre and the walls of Rome.
 Camillo de Lellis (1550-1614), a friend of St. Philip Neri, is the patron saint of nurses.

 St. Frances Xavier Cabrini was the first American citizen to be canonized.
 Mother Cabrini (as she was usually called) promoted the construction of a small church for the nuns of the order she founded in 1880 (Missionary Sisters of the Sacred Heart of Jesus).

 The church was completed in 1906; its design is very simple, the only exception being that of the portal.